Krassimira Ilieva-Makulec (Ph.D.)

 - Assistant editor of the scientific journal “Polish Journal of Ecology”

-- Editor of the section “Natural bases of the environmental protection” in the “Studia Ecologiae et Bioethicae”
+- Deputy Editor of the “Studia Ecologiae et Bioethicae”

 - Member of the program council of the Open University of UKSW